 The lagoon was heavily used from the first.
 In 1910, the Special Park Commission invited underprivileged children from the city's settlement houses to use the wading pools, providing them with free bathing suits.
 Fifty-five thousand children used the wading pools during the summer of 1915.
 By 1930, attendance had increased to nearly 90,000.
 In the wintertime, children also ice skated on the frozen lagoons.

-The city transferred Austin Park to the Chicago Park District in 1959.
+The City transferred Austin Park to the Chicago Park District in 1957 pursuant to the Chicago Park and City Exchange of Functions Act.
 By this time, the lagoon had deteriorated, and the park district soon filled in the eastern section.
 At the lagoon's west end, the park district transformed the boys' and girls' wading pools into a wading pool and spray pool, and constructed a new changing facility.
 In 1992, the park district installed the first soft surface playground where the eastern portion of the lagoon once lay.